aws-samples/amazon-eks-apache-spark-etl-sample/cdk/EmrStudioStack.md

 4. **Log in to AWS SSO and create a user (or group) you will be using with EMR studio** [https://console.aws.amazon.com/singlesignon/home?region=us-east-1#/users]
 5. **Create EMR service role (emr-studio-service-role) and trust policy** [https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-service-role.html]

+If you have used CDK - then you can find the roleArn in **EmrStudioStack** Cloudformation stack outputs under the name **EmrStudioServiceRoleName**

 6. **Create EMR Studio user role (emr-studio-user-session-role) and trust policy**

     Use BasicSessionPolicy example
 [https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-user-role.html]

+If you have used CDK - then you can find the roleArn in **EmrStudioStack** Cloudformation stack outputs under the name **EmrStudioUserRoleName**

 7. **Create 2 EMR Studio security groups**

     Please create them exactly as they are shown [https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-security-groups.html] (e.g. no inbound rules for workgroup security group) otherwise EMR Studio will throw the error.

+If you have used CDK - then you can find the roleArn in **EksStack** Cloudformation stack outputs under the names **EKSClusterEmrStudioEngineSg**  and **EKSClusterEmrStudioWorkspaceSg**

 8. **Create emr-studio instance**

     Run the command below, use vpc-id of your EKS cluster and same subnets (space separated) that managed endpoint has been created in (step #3).
 Write down the access url of EMR studio.

+    If you have used CDK - then you can find the relevant parameters in **EksStack** Cloudformation stack outputs (make sure you use Private VPC subnets)

 ```
 aws emr create-studio \